Best Dog Parks & Walks

 This is an excellent somewhat less refined place for being outdoors with your dog.
 It is big and uncrowded except for several dog walkers and sometimes occasions at the Jerry Garcia bandstand (where we sat in on a free Shakespeare play).
 The Shelley Loop on the north is best area to visit since it has more trees and trails.
 The southern end of the park is rougher with more open terrain and is closer to low-income areas so we haven’t spend any time there.

 On the east side of Shelley Loop is a lake area designated for use as a (unleashed) dog park; you can walk around it and let your dog swim too (note: this may no longer be true … a viewer recently told me this is now subject to a citation).
 It doesn’t really feel like a dog park but more like a nice walk with your dog without fences in any direction.
 To the east of the lake parking lot is a water tower hill which has nice westerly and northerly city views.

 Pacifica is convenient and there are at least two excellent places to walk your dog on-leash.
 Both have good ocean views but often get foggy so bring a jacket.
-Click below for maps.
+Click on the items below to find maps.

 - Milagra Ridge This little known county park just north of Skyline Community College is good for a quick easy walk with your dog.
 It is uncrowded, quiet, and has excellent views overlooking Pacifica and the ocean.